-Following our highly successful first Strelitzia contest, the organisers and judges have some valuable tips to share with those considering entering in 2018.
 In my previous post, I shared the most important feedback we received: read the instructions!

 In Part One of this series, I discussed our file formatting requirements, and why we have those specific guidelines for the Strelitzia contest.
 In this post, I'd like to look at the other requirement a lot of our contest entrants struggled with: the dreaded synopsis.